efka87/team_1/README.md

 Team members descriptions:
  KKatariin - I am more confident in Python than Java, because I have previously worked in Python.
 At the moment (6.07.2024) I have understood everything, but writing code myself is harder of course.
 I think I am managing quite well and thankfully am a quick learner.

+ Evln - I have been working in IT field for several years, have experience in working in teams but most of the time in Customer Success team.
+ I have some experience in Python as I have learned it on my own.
+Java for me feels difficult.
+ Other than that I have learned some basics in C# and SQL, that I use almost daily in may current job.